VRB01/capstone/README.md

 - You can also view how we take [input](VoiceInput.ipynb) an [reduce noise](noisereduce.ipynb) from these files.

 ## Database warning
 While running notebooks from this repo, you will have to give access to you google drive account.
-Note, that if you want to view preliminary results, request access from (email)=(dr3amt3am007@gmail.com)
+Note, that if you want to view preliminary results,you may have to request access from the drive owner.

+For further enquiries, contact Aayush,Kayan,Kanishk and Rohit at dr3amt3am007@gmail.com